ebertv/chordgen/README.md

 ```
 Will generate a file in the folder `Test Combos` named `Piano.ff.A4.demo.aiff` that contains a combination of A4, E5, and Ab5.

+### Other
+There are many other functions in `spectrogram.py`, mostly for creating and displaying spectrograms.
+Adding comments is a TODO.
+Hopefully relatively self-explanatory if needed, otherwise send me a message and I am happy to help